louisakosa/Cyber-Safety-HandBook/README.md

 - Limit system used for shopping: Don’t use a public shared system (cafe,  library etc) for online transactions but id you must always:
 - Log out from your shopping accounts when done This helps prevent others from accessing your account.
 - Never set the system to remember your password.
-- Delete cookie and history.
+- Delete cookie and history especially if more than one user on that system.
 - Monitor your Account Activity and Notifications:  Set up  alerts for all accounts if available and review account activity periodically to catch any unusual transactions.
 - Physical  Security: Make sure your phone is physically secure at all times,most security measures can be by-passed given enough time and sensitive data retrieved even if they have been previously deleted.
 <p>